theozsnowman/finance-plugin-oscommerce/README.md

 Installation of finance payment module
 --------------------------------------

-1. Move `finance-gateway-oscommerce.zip` to the "catalog" directory of oscommerce site on client server
+1. Move `finance-gateway-oscommerce.zip` to the "catalog" directory of the oscommerce site on the client server

-2. ssh into client server and navigate to the "catalog" directory of oscommerce site
+2. ssh into the client server and navigate to the "catalog" directory of the oscommerce site

 3. Run `unzip finance-gateway-oscommerce.zip`

-5. Login into your admin page.
+5. Login to your admin page.
 While viewing the payment modules in admin you will see the "Finance Payment" module in the list.
 Click the **[Install]** button.

 6. You can set the configuration of this module in the Modules => Payment => Finance Payment:

-    a) add the api key
+    a) Add your api key
-    b) set "Enable/Disable activation call functionality" to "True"
+    b) Set "Enable/Disable activation call functionality" to "True"
-    b) Under "Set Order Status" set to "Delivered"
+    b) Under "Set Order Status - Order status to make Finance Payment activation call", set to "Delivered"

-7.To add options of finance plans for each product page, You have to edit few files.
+6. To add options of finance plans for each product page, You have to edit few files.

-   a) You need to open /admin/includes/application_bottom.php and add the below code at the bottom of the file.
+   a) Open /admin/includes/application_bottom.php and add the below code at the bottom of the file.

  ```
 <!--bof Finance payment module js-->